infinity0/mkwww/README.rst

 mkwww
 =====

 Minimalist engine for building a minimalist static website.
-Features:
+Features include:

-- autogenerate navigation sidebar, and include it on every page
+- page metadata read from git (e.g. author, modtime) or custom attached
-- autogenerate page metadata from git, e.g. author, modtime
+- page content or whole pages generated from this metadata, such as navigation sidebars on every page, or complex blog indexes sorted by time and category
-- supports md (myst), rst, adoc -- and others can be added easily later
+- support for all major common markup formats: md (myst), rst, adoc; and any combination of these within a single page

-Sphinx can do most of this, but its code, themes, and configuration are all too bloated for my simple needs; I just want a minimalist website.
-Other simpler tools I looked at were either:
+- support for MathML output from LaTeX embedded in the above formats

-- unable to generate a navigation sidebar
+Other website builders I looked at either were:

-- could in theory do it, but you had to learn 1000 internal details
+- simple but inflexible, e.g. were unable to support website features that require complex dependency relationships, such as a full-site navigation bar on every page, where every output page depends on every input page; or

-- didn't support all of {md, rst, adoc}
+- convenient, but flexible only in the sense of burdening the user with having to understand 1000 different configuration options, and yet when you finally actually tried to tweak these options, something else broke that was a major aspect of the advertised "convenience" of the tool in the first place.

 So, I wrote my own.
 The target audience is someone who, like myself: